Artwork Page for Album of Daoist and Buddhist Themes: Kings of Hells: Leaf 29

 Description

 This leaf belongs to the album’s second series of narratives, Ten Kings of Hells.
 It demonstrates a Chinese-Buddhist approach in which the netherworld is divided into ten realms, each ruled by one of these kings.
 This particular version portrays the king in a benevolent guise, though his identity remains unclear.
-He holds an ivory plaque, is draped in a robe, and wears a hat that sports two slender side arms—similar to the headgear worn by Song dynasty emperors.
+He is draped in a robe and holds an ivory plaque.
 A vertical scroll hangs to his left, depicting in the lower two-thirds a rectangular architectural plan with buildings aligned in a symmetrical arrangement not unlike a Buddhist temple or a Confucian shrine.
 Above, the scene also features a building and could show a specific mountain.
 One of the Ten Kings is known as the King of Taishan (or Mt.
 Tai).
 This depiction would represent a unique treatment of the king, not shared with other renditions of the same figure elsewhere.

 Album of Daoist and Buddhist Themes: Kings of Hells: Leaf 29